erbaiy/AlloMedia/README.md

 Our 2FA system works as follows:

 1. After successful password verification, a 6-digit OTP is generated.
-2. The OTP is sent to the user via email or SMS.
+2. The OTP is sent to the user via email .
 3. The user must provide this OTP to complete the login process.
 4. Upon OTP verification, a JWT is issued for subsequent requests.